-Team breakthroughs require a combination of skill and expertise, constructive interpersonal behaviour and systems thinking.
-How big the breakthrough is depends on the quality of the decision, multiplied by the degree to which the decision is accepted by those who must implement it.
-Quality and Acceptance is brought about through consensus decision making.
-Skill and … Continue reading How to create an environment for breakthrough results in any team.
+Team breakthroughs require a combination of skill and expertise, constructive interpersonal behaviour and rational thinking.
+The size of your breakthrough depends on the quality of the decision, multiplied by the degree to which the decision is accepted by those who must implement it.
+Quality and Acceptance are brought about through consensus decision-making.
+Skill and expertise … Continue reading How to create an environment for breakthrough results in any team.

 Survival Simulation Series exercises require team members to work together effectively to deal with life-threatening situations.
 These simulations can be used as icebreakers, to establish Constructive norms within a new work group, or to introduce members to the value of synergy or to gauge their synergistic problem-solving skills.
 How Simulations work Synergy occurs when the interactive … Continue reading Team Development – Using Simulations